 Introduction

-The European Union is taking a stand against global with the introduction of the Regulation (EU) 2023/1115 on deforestation-free , more commonly known as the EU Deforestation Regulation ().
+The European Union is taking a stand against deforestation with the introduction of the Regulation (EU) 2023/1115 on deforestation-free products, more commonly known as the EU Deforestation Regulation ().
 This landmark legislation, published in May 2023, seeks to ensure that European consumption is not contributing to deforestation.

 Why the EU is Taking Action Against Deforestation

-Deforestation is causing a global crisis with devastating consequences: it fuels climate change, destroys biodiversity, and threatens life.
+Deforestation is causing a global crisis with devastating consequences: it fuels , destroys biodiversity, and threatens life.
 Recognizing its significant contribution to global deforestation (Fig.1) through its consumption of commodities like soy, palm oil, and , the EU is taking action with the Deforestation Regulation (EUDR).

 Contribution of imported consumption to deforestation risk for selected commodities between 2008-2017 (European Commission, 2020)